andresfchamorro/GOST_EarthEngine/README.md

 # GOST_EarthEngine

 This repository contains resources and examples of our use of Google Earth Engine.
-So far, our implementations focus on the following tasks:
+So far, our implementations have focused on the following tasks:

 1. Zonal Statistics
     - *ZonalStats* (Area by land cover)